 A key adult is identified in school involved in Operation Encompass so they have knowledge of domestic abuse and its impact upon children that they can disseminate to all staff.
-At St John's School this role is Mrs A Stephens (or Mrs Tiryaki in the headteacher's absence).
+At St John's School this role is held by Mrs A Stephens.
 For further support, please contact the Senior Learning Advisor - Engagement or the Senior Education Social Worker.